the-raspberry-pi-guy/lcd/README.md

 </p>
 It also takes info from the following apis and shows it in the 16\*2 display.

-* [THEYSAIDSO.COM](https://theysaidso.com): Free public API that provides famous quotes from well known people.
+* [theysaidso.com](https://theysaidso.com): Free public API that provides famous quotes from well known people.
 It has a public endpoint that doesn't require an API key.

-* [EXCHANGERATE-API.COM](https://exchangerate-api.com) / [FREE.CURRENCYCONVERTERAPI.COM](https://free.currencyconverterapi.com): There are a lot of currency apis but these ones offer free currency exchange info.
+* [exchangerate-api.com](https://exchangerate-api.com) / [free.currencyconverterapi.com](https://free.currencyconverterapi.com): There are a lot of currency apis but these ones offer free currency exchange info.
 Both are used, one as main, the other as backup.

-* [OPENWEATHERMAP.ORG](https://openweathermap.org): Provides Weather info, forecasts, etc.
+* [openweathermap.org](https://openweathermap.org): Provides Weather info, forecasts, etc.

-In order to use the script you need to get keys for the exchange rate and the weather apis.
+In order to use the script you need to get API keys for both exchange rate services and the weather api.
 Put your keys in the script and also set a currency exchange pair (see api documentation for currency support)

 A city/country string is also needed to show weather info for such city.